Chart Color Schemes

 Mayfield West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Mayfield West, as per the latest Census data, 79.2% of dwellings were houses with the remaining 20.8% being semi-detached homes, apartments, and other types.
+In Mayfield West, as per the latest Census findings, 79.2% of dwellings were houses while 20.8% consisted of other types such as semi-detached homes and apartments.
 This contrasts with Non-Metro NSW where 70.5% were houses and 29.5% were other dwellings.
-Home ownership in Mayfield West stood at 24.7%, with mortgaged properties at 35.8% and rented ones at 39.6%.
-The median monthly mortgage repayment was $1,844, lower than Non-Metro NSW's average of $1,962.
-The median weekly rent in Mayfield West was $370, compared to Non-Metro NSW's $400.
-Nationally, Mayfield West's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Home ownership in Mayfield West stood at 24.7%, lower than Non-Metro NSW's figure, with mortgaged properties at 35.8% and rented ones at 39.6%.
+The median monthly mortgage repayment was $1,844, below the Non-Metro NSW average of $1,962.
+Weekly rent median was $370 compared to Non-Metro NSW's $400.
+Nationally, Mayfield West's mortgage repayments were lower than the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing